Petergatsby/GleepostAPI/readme-next.md

  - The post must be in the category `poll`
  - `poll-expiry` is required.
   - `poll-expiry` indicates when this poll will end, and is a RFC3339 formatted string, eg `2015-04-15T01:05:03Z` OR a Unix timestamp.
- - `poll-options` is a comma-delimited list of the options available in this poll.
+ - `poll-options` is a form-encoded list of the options available in this pol
+  - eg: `poll-options=foo&poll-options=bar&poll-options=baz&poll-options=quux`
   - You must specify at least 2 and at most 4 options, and the options must each be 3 <= n <= 50 characters long.
 eg: `hillary clinton,alien kang, alien kodos,abstain`